U.S. Postal Service Suspending Mail Delivery Wednesday To Honor George H.W. Bush

 The Supreme Court has postponed all arguments on Wednesday, by the order of Chief Justice John Roberts, and the U.S. stock market will refrain from activity as well.

-In a statement from the New York Stock Exchange’s Group President Stacey Cunningham, the late president will be remembered “for his decades of service to the nation and the world, and it is appropriate that the New York Stock Exchange closes on Wednesday, the National Day of Mourning, to honor President Bush’s enduring legacy.”
+In a statement from the New York Stock Exchange’s Group President Stacey Cunningham, per Business Insider, the late president will be remembered “for his decades of service to the nation and the world, and it is appropriate that the New York Stock Exchange closes on Wednesday, the National Day of Mourning, to honor President Bush’s enduring legacy.”

-The N.Y.S.E. observed a moment of silence for Bush at 9:20 a.m. on Monday morning, as did Nasdaq, who also announced it’s closure for Wednesday and displayed a message on honoring the ex-POTUS on the Nasdaq Tower in Times Square.
+The N.Y.S.E. observed a moment of silence for Bush at 9:20 a.m. on Monday morning, as did the Nasdaq, which also announced its closure for Wednesday — and displayed a message honoring the former president on the Nasdaq Tower in Times Square.

 New York Stock Exchange and Nasdaq to close Wednesday for Bush mourning day https://t.co/v0nyKiJTW4